 Veeam reconfigures the VMs and connects them to the isolated port groups of the Virtual Lab.
 If a network connection is configured to be connected to a port group that is not available in the Virtual Lab, those network are disconnected automatically.

-Veeam creates a snapshot for the VMs in order to redirect write operations to a production datastore selected during the Virtual Lab configuration and on which the virtual appliance files will be deployed.
+Veeam creates a snapshot for the VMs in order to redirect write operations to the production datastore selected during the Virtual Lab configuration and on which the virtual appliance files will be deployed.

-If the domain controller role is selected, registry settings are injected in the VM to ensure the NETLOGON service will not shutdown due to missing peer communication.1
+If the domain controller role is selected, registry settings are injected in the VM to ensure the NETLOGON service will not shutdown due to missing peer communication.

 VMs are powered on.